-The Schema Docs Dashboard tool displays a list of all schema modules in your environment.
-Schema modules act as a blueprint for the database, which is used to store submission data.
-The dashboard has a variety of filters to help you find a specific module.
-Once located, you can view the component information of that module.
-Finally, you can view information about that module's submission data in your browser.
-This lets you analyze submissions and generate a URL you can use to retrieve the data into your application.
+The Schema Docs Dashboard tool displays all schema modules in your environment.
+Schema modules serve as blueprints for the database that stores submission data.
+The dashboard provides filters to help you find a specific module.
+After locating a module, view its component information and Submission Data in your browser.
+This lets you analyze submissions and generate a URL to retrieve data into your Application.

-The Schema Docs Dashboard offers a couple of filters to search for and locate your environment’s schema modules.
+The Schema Docs Dashboard provides filters to find schema modules in your environment.
 Available filters include:

-If you have a long list of components in your schema module, you can also filter by any of the above options.
+If your schema module has many components, filter by any of the above options.

 Schema Docs Dashboard Tool Access